-Albeit slightly overshadowed by its announcement of a credit card ban for all forms of remote gambling and non-remote betting with effect from 14 April 2020, the Gambling Commission has also announced this morning (14 January 2020) that, by no later than 31 March 2020, all UK licensed online gambling operators must participate in the multi-operator self-exclusion scheme GamStop.
+Albeit slightly overshadowed by its announcement of a credit card ban for all forms of remote gambling and non-remote betting with effect from 14 April 2020, the Gambling Commission has also announced this morning (14 January 2020) that, by no later than 31 March 2020, all applicable UK licensed online gambling operators must participate in the multi-operator self-exclusion scheme GamStop.

 The Commission’s announcement (that can be downloaded below) states that GamStop has been “developed for the online sector will allow consumers to self-exclude from online operators with one request rather than from each operator individually.
 With over 200 online operators this will make access to self-exclusion much simpler for those who wish to be prevented from online gambling”.